18.8 Menstrual Cycle

 18.8 Summary

-• The refers to natural changes that occur in the female reproductive system each month during the reproductive years, except when a woman is pregnant.
-The cycle is necessary for the production of ova and the preparation of the for .
-It involves changes in both the and uterus, and is controlled by hormones ( and ) and ovarian hormones ( and ).
+• The menstrual cycle refers to natural changes that occur in the female reproductive system each month during the reproductive years, except when a woman is pregnant.
+The cycle is necessary for the production of ova and the preparation of the uterus for pregnancy.
+It involves changes in both the ovaries and uterus, and is controlled by pituitary gland hormones (FSH and LH) and ovarian hormones (estrogen and progesterone).

-• The events of the menstrual cycle that take place in the ovaries make up the .
-It includes the (when a and its ovum mature due to rising levels of FSH), (when the is released from the ovary due to a rise in estrogen and a surge in LH), and the (when the follicle is transformed into a structure called a corpus luteum that secretes progesterone).
+• The events of the menstrual cycle that take place in the ovaries make up the ovarian cycle.
+It includes the follicular phase (when a follicle and its ovum mature due to rising levels of FSH), ovulation (when the ovum is released from the ovary due to a rise in estrogen and a surge in LH), and the luteal phase (when the follicle is transformed into a structure called a corpus luteum that secretes progesterone).
 In a 28-day menstrual cycle, the follicular and luteal phases typically average about two weeks in length, with ovulation generally occurring around day 14 of the cycle.

-• The events of the that take place in the make up the uterine cycle.
-It includes , which generally occurs on days 1 to 5 of the cycle and involves shedding of endometrial tissue that built up during the preceding cycle; the , during which the endometrium builds up again until occurs; and the , which follows ovulation and during which the endometrium secretes substances and undergoes other changes that prepare it to receive an .
+• The events of the menstrual cycle that take place in the uterus make up the uterine cycle.
+It includes menstruation, which generally occurs on days 1 to 5 of the cycle and involves shedding of endometrial tissue that built up during the preceding cycle; the proliferative phase, during which the endometrium builds up again until ovulation occurs; and the secretory phase, which follows ovulation and during which the endometrium secretes substances and undergoes other changes that prepare it to receive an embryo.

 18.8 Review Questions